Health Studies

 Provides students with the opportunity to analyze work of health institutions.
 Students taking this course will arrange, in consultation with the instructor, to work as a volunteer in a health institution.
 They will write a major research paper related to some aspect of their experience.

-Prerequisite: Completion of HLTA02H3 and HLTA03H3 and [at least 4.0 credits, including 1.5 at the C-Level in HLT courses, from the requirements of one of the Major/Major Co-operative programs in Health Studies] and [a minimum CGPA of 2.5] and permission of the instructor.
+Prerequisite: Completion of at least 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health and Society and a minimum cGPA of 2.5 and permission of the instructor

 Exclusion: (HLTC01H3)